 In China, before any funds can be repatriated, the retained earnings of the legal entity must equal at least 50% of the registered capital.
-As of September 30, 2023 December 31, 2023, LPOIZ had approximately \$2.7 million \$2.0 million available for repatriation and LPOI did not have any earnings available for repatriation, based on earnings accumulated through December 31, 2022 December 31, 2023, the end of the most recent statutory tax year, that remained undistributed as of September 30, 2023 December 31, 2023.
+As of March 31, 2024, LPOIZ had approximately \$2.0 million available for repatriation and LPOI did not have any earnings available for repatriation, based on earnings accumulated through December 31, 2023, the end of the most recent statutory tax year, that remained undistributed as of March 31, 2024.

-Loans payable consists of the BankUnited Term Loan, pursuant to the Amended Loan Agreement, two third-party equipment loans, and the ANBTEX Note.
-As of September 30, 2023 December 31, 2023, the outstanding balance on the BankUnited Term Loan was approximately \$2.0 million \$1.8 million, the outstanding balance on the equipment loans was approximately \$361,000, \$504,000, and the outstanding balance on the ANBTEX Loan Note was \$150,000.
+Loans payable consists of two third-party equipment loans and the ANBTX Note.
+The BankUnited Term Loan was paid in full as of March 31, 2024.
+As of March 31, 2024, the outstanding balance on the equipment loans was approximately \$449,000, and the outstanding balance on the ANBTX Note was \$150,000.
+The ANBTX Note was repaid in full on May 2, 2024.